chinibi/wc-step-by-step-ordering-free/readme.txt

 I. Packages
-1. When you installed the plugin, a Packages category was automatically created and is selected by default to display in the Package Selection Page.
+1. When you installed the plugin, a Packages category was automatically created and is selected by default to display in the Choose Package Page.
 If you want a different category to do this, select the desired category under the Package Category field in Package Settings. http://stepbystepsys.com/wp-content/uploads/2017/06/package-category.png